ddooley/ojs-markup/README.md

 Requirements: OJS 2.4 or greater, PHP 5.x, PHP CURL, PHP Zlib

+See technicalNotes.md for description of interface between this module and the Document Markup Server.

 This project implements an OJS plugin for automatically parsing NLM 3 XML from uploaded articles and generating published PDF and HTML versions from that XML.

 The plugin contains the following settings fields: